chaos-mesh/website/versioned_docs/version-2.6.7/simulate-kernel-chaos-on-kubernetes.md

   - `random-max-percent`: selects the maximum percentage of eligible Pods.

 - **selector** specifies the target Pod for fault injection.
-- **FailedkernRequest** specifies the fault mode (such as kmallo and bio).
+- **`failKernRequest`** specifies the fault mode (such as kmalloc and bio).
 It also specifies a specific call chain path and the optional filtering conditions.
 The configuration items are as follows:

-  - **Failtype** specifies the fault type.
+  - **failtype** specifies the fault type.
 The value options are as follows:

     - '0': injects the slab allocation error should_failslab.
     - '1': injects the memory page allocation error should_fail_alloc_page.